 If a business owner determines that lack of shoes or shirt poses a danger to the patron or other customers, or if it’s merely enough to make others uncomfortable, this sign is both legal and completely justified.

 The city sued the group of stores located along a two-block stretch of a Satmar Hasidic section of Williamsburg saying, “It seems pretty clear that it’s geared toward women dressing modestly if they choose to come into the store, and that would be discrimination.”
 Hasidic advocates said that the signs were no different than dress codes at places like the Four Seasons.
 But allowing grocery and hardware stores to set the same standards as upscale restaurants and private clubs isn’t entirely logical, whether or not it’s legal.
-As of last month, the dispute was still being litigated in administrative court.

 Door policies at nightclubs seem pretty discriminatory.
 How do they get away with it?

-Unlike restaurants, which are indisputably places of public accommodation, nightclubs are known to cater to a specific clientele based on age and social status, so the rules on refusing service get a bit fuzzy.
-(Note: private clubs are not considered places of public accommodation and can set their own rules.)
 While it can be unlawful to refuse service, it is not unlawful for most businesses to provide discounts based on certain characteristics in order to attract the desired clientele.
 This is why a club that overtly denied admittance to anyone but Koreans was fined $20,000 this year, but anti-feminist attorney Roy Den Hollander, who has been crusading against “Ladies’ Nights,” has been shot down since he started bringing suits to court in 2010.

 Unfortunately, while it’s no mystery that clubs discriminate based on both gender and physical appearance, changes in this policy are unlikely to come about anytime soon.
 By enacting strict door policies, nightclubs aim to create an environment that best fits its image and, it follows, best for business.
 Gay bars, for example, can argue that too many straight people of the opposite sex will make patrons uncomfortable and hurt business, while the clubs that Hollander sued might claim that they give discounts to women to draw the men that bring in the most profits.
 Plus, doormen and bouncers can cite a number of reasons to deny access—from an imaginary guest list to the wrong shoes—making it difficult to prove legitimate discrimination.